Estuary

 • Scalability: Kafka is designed to scale horizontally, allowing it to handle massive amounts of data by distributing the load across multiple brokers.

-• Integration with ETL Pipelines: Kafka can be used in conjunction with ETL tools or frameworks like Kafka Connect, Apache Flink, or Apache Storm, which allow you to perform transformations on streaming data in Real-time.
+• Integration with ETL Pipelines: Kafka can be used with ETL tools or frameworks like Kafka Connect, Apache Flink, or Apache Storm, which allow you to perform transformations on streaming data in real time.

 • Wide Adoption: Kafka is widely used across industries for real-time analytics, event streaming, monitoring, and data integration, making it a well-trusted choice for managing streaming data.